CloudI/CloudI/src/lib/cpg/README.md

 the ability to set a pattern string as a group name.
 A pattern string is a string that includes the`"*"`wildcard character (equivalent to ".+" regex while`"**"`is forbidden).
 When a group name is a pattern string, a process can be retrieved by matching the pattern.
-This behavior can be changed with the macros set in `src/cpg_constants.hrl`, if a user would prefer to limit the functionality to what pg2 provides.
+To change the behavior to be compatible with pg2 usage (or gproc), see the **Usage** section below.

 The cpg interface provides more error checking than the pg2 module, and it allows the user to obtain the groups state so that group name lookups do not